The Nintendo Switch is one-part handheld and one-part home console. But how easy is it to connect up to your TV?

 The Nintendo Switch’s own screen is only 6.2 inches, after all, with a middling 1,280 x 720 pixel resolution.
 This makes it perfect for gaming on-the-move, whether you're going on holiday or commuting.

 But if you're staying put, replacing that with a 40-inch screen and 1,920 x 1,080 resolution makes a big difference in every sense of the word.
 And it'll bring out even more loving detail from the games you’re using your Switch for.

-A big screen is also much better for playing with friends – playing Mario Kart in split-screen on a 6.2-inch display is less than ideal.
+A big screen is, of course, also much better for playing games with friends.
+Playing Mario Kart in split-screen on a 6.2-inch display is less than ideal.